How to Elope in Oklahoma

 Turner Falls, OK

 The tallest waterfall in Oklahoma, Turner Falls Park is full of natural beauty.
 The 1500 acre park is the oldest in Oklahoma and provides a variety of landscapes for an elopement.
-A daily admission ticket is required for entry.
+You will need a daily admission ticket for entry.
 You can reserve campsites, RV spots and cabins if you wish to stay in the park overnight.
 Visit their website to reserve your spot.

 Downtown Tulsa